Contents

 Yennefer does enter this book as well, but she’s more a character working in the shadow than a real protagonist.
 After all, this IS Geralt’s story.

-Praise for The Witcher
+The 3 Witcher games

 References

-Books Reading Order » Series » The Witcher Books: How to Read the Andrzej Sapkowski Series
+Books Reading Order » Series »

 I’m sorry, I don’t understand if I should read Season of Storms once I finish the Last Wish book.